KumarRishabh42/cloudComputingAssignments/consistent_hashing/readme.txt

-In tradition Hashing the keys go to the respective machine based on the hashing function (Say hash(key) mod n).If the  hash function is reasonably good the keys will be distributed uniformly very well.But the problem starts when there is a need to add a new machine to the cluster.The hashing function changes to Say
+In traditional Hashing the keys go to the respective machine based on the hashing function (Say hash(key) mod n).If the  hash function is reasonably good the keys will be distributed uniformly very well.But the problem starts when there is a need to add a new machine to the cluster.The hashing function changes to Say